 We made a big deal of each girl having her own cake.
 After all, each twin is an individual that just happens to be sharing a birthday with her sibling.

 While I think separate cakes will be a bigger deal as the twins get older, the first birthday could probably have done with just one cake.

 There is one thing that you must do on your twins’ first birthday: get pictures and video of them eating their birthday cake.

 Your twins won’t remember anything but you need proof that you did something for them on their first birthday.

 How many people should you invite over for the birthday party?.
 My answer: as few as possible.

-Your kids are too young to have any friends and they aren’t expecting to see anybody on their birthday besides those they see everyday.
+Your kids are too young to have many friends and they aren’t expecting to see anybody on their birthday besides those they see every day.

 So the people you should have at your twins’ first birthday party are the people that your kids are most familiar with and the loved ones that want to witness this big milestone (like grandparents).